Neshony/99-Bottles-of-Beer-challenge/README.md

 why would that matter if code doesn't do exactly what it suppose to do.

-Anyway, I am a beginner and I am writing this mostly for myself, but if you came across it feel free to comment. :)
+Anyway, I am a beginner and I am writing this mostly for myself, but if you came across it feel free to comment and/or suggest. :)